Marlins rally in ninth inning to defeat Diamondbacks 3-2

-MIAMI (AP) — Harold Ramirez hit a sacrifice fly in the ninth inning that gave the Miami Marlins a 3-2 comeback victory over the Arizona Diamondbacks Friday night.
+MIAMI (AP) — Harold Ramirez came up with a clutch moment to help the Miami Marlins cap a ninth-inning comeback victory.

-Ramirez’s drive to center off reliever Yoshihisa Hirano was deep enough to score Neil Walker, capping the two-run rally that started off closer Greg Holland.
+The 24-year-old rookie hit a game-winning sacrifice fly off reliever Yoshihisa Hirano to finish a two-run rally and lift the Marlins over the Arizona Diamondbacks 3-2 on Friday night.
+The drive to center was deep enough to score Neil Walker.

+On a night the Marlins were wearing retro uniforms worn by the 1997 World Series champion team, Ramirez wanted to emulate Edgar Renteria.
+Ramirez, of Colombia, recalled how his compatriot’s walk-off base hit drove in the game-winning run that gave the Marlins the World Series title.

 The Marlins’ comeback kept Arizona starter Zack Greinke from earning another victory against Miami.
 Greinke allowed a first-inning run before retiring 11 consecutive batters.
 The right-hander went six innings and scattered four hits, struck out five and walked one.
 He is 7-0 in his career against the Marlins.

+“It’s not good,” Greinke said.
+“Just got to win the next couple games.”

-Jorge Alfaro’s sacrifice fly to deep right off Holland (1-2) earlier in the ninth scored pinch-runner Yadiel Rivera and tied the game.
+Jorge Alfaro’s sacrifice fly to deep right off closer Greg Holland (1-2) earlier in the ninth scored pinch runner Yadiel Rivera and tied the game.
 Garrett Cooper started the inning with a double before Walker walked and Starlin Castro singled.

+“I walked a guy, and I made three bad mistakes,” said Holland, who has blown five saves in 22 opportunities.
+“Got to be better than that.
+You can’t make many mistakes and expect to win games.
+We’ve played too hard to be coughing up games in the ninth inning.”

+For the first time in club history, Miami had a win with all three runs scored on sacrifice flies.

-Jose Quijada (1-3) pitched a scoreless ninth for the win.
+Jose Quijada (1-3) pitched a scoreless ninth for his first major league victory.

+“That’s how this game is, if you don’t throw pitches where you want to, you end up paying for it,” Arizona manager Torey Lovullo said.

 Nick Ahmed’s RBI groundout in the fourth gave Arizona a 2-1 lead.
 Ahmed drove in Jake Lamb, who tripled off Miami starter Sandy Alcántara.